A commercial invoice serves as proof of sale and facilitates customs clearance.

 There may be legal ramifications from tax authorities and penalties applied to the exporter based on misinformation about customs costs and taxes on a commercial invoice.

-Now that you've reached the end of this article, you have all the knowledge you need to create a commercial invoice that will help you ship goods internationally.
+Now that you've reached the end of this article, you have a comprehensive understanding of the importance of commercial invoices in international trade.

 Why do I need a commercial invoice?